 Calculating brine strength

 One of the important things about wild fermenting is understanding how much salt you’re going to need in your brine.
-Salt is essential for inhibiting pathogenic microbes so the lactic acid bacteria can function inhibited.
-It's also important for improving flavor but if you have too much of it your fermented food will be too salty and the growth of your lactic acid bacteria will be inhibited.
+Salt is essential for discouraging pathogenic microbes so the lactic acid bacteria can function uninhibited.
+Salt is also important for improving flavor but if you have too much of it your fermented food will be too salty and the growth of your lactic acid bacteria will be inhibited.
 The trick is to use just as much salt as you need but no more.
-In fermented foods, that’s about a 2 to 5 percent solution, depending on what you’re fermenting.
+In fermented foods, that’s about a 2 to 5 percent salt concentration, depending on what you’re fermenting.
 Most vegetables taste best after fermented in the neighborhood of 2 to 4 percent salt.